top of page

 Tutoring tailored to you

-I am so excited to introduce you to this fabulous video suite, composed in 2020 lockdowns for remote production by students of my former Cambridge college.
-They have made a completely captivating production, which you can now watch HERE.
+I am so excited to introduce you to this amazing video suite, composed in 2020 lockdowns for remote production by students of my former Cambridge college.
+You can watch their fun and completely captivating production HERE.

 A Homerton Parade is a musical setting of college archive documents from 1894 up to the 1918 pandemic, which is eerily similar to our recent experience.
 Along with the extraordinary strictness and camaraderie of the then all-female teaching college, we find hilarious musical jokes and student diaries.
 Find out plenty more here (and see the video).